-Use barn wood or reclaimed wood (fence pickets work great) to make this easy DIY wood cross with a flower vase.
+Use reclaimed wood or hardwood to make this easy DIY wooden cross with a flower vase.

 Reusing old wood and glass jars in one project?!
 Yeah, I agree, it doesn’t get any better than that to those of us that love to reuse stuff that is otherwise destined for the garbage!